Questions & Answers

 Q. Can meals be provided?

-A. Lunch time meals may be booked in advance and taken in the dining Room.
-Meals can also be taken to village residents if they are feeling unwell.
+A. Meals can be taken to village residents if they are feeling unwell.
 Discounted evening meals are available from the village's public restaurant.
 Guests are welcomed.

 Q. What happens when I sell my property?